Altons/altons.github.com/_posts/2012-11-23-making-ipython-play-nice-with-virtualenv.md

     50-middle.py
     99-last.ipy

-I have saved my as :: 00-virtualenv.py and now Ipython is able to look at my virtualenv packages: - Happy days are back again!
+I have saved mine as ``00-virtualenv.py`` and now Ipython is able to look at my virtualenv packages: - Happy days are back again!

 {% highlight python %}
 (epd)bash:~/projects/geo$ ipython